altmp/altv-docs/articles/changelogs/upcoming.md

 > - possible crash in getWheelSurfaceMaterial
 > - wrong vehicle position on streamin after few restreams
 > - playing animation directly after another one wasnt synced
+> - entity models are not freed from memory
 > ```

 ## Server